plclub/cis6700-23sp/README.md

 The last topic will be a closer look at effects and co-effects in typed lambda calculi.
 First, we'll start with call-by-push-value, a version of the lambda calculus that distinguishes values and computations.
-This calculus is a good foundation for talking about effectful computation and tracking effects in types.
+Then, we'll look at how type systems can track computational effects, starting with the FX programming language from the 1980s.
+We'll then jump to more modern treatments of Co-effects, via the Granule language and Linear Haskell.
+Finally, we'll see how these both relate to modal type systems.

 ## Mechanized proofs